yusdacra/godot_boids/README.md

 also don't forget to have godot installed and available in your `PATH` (the extension currently targets 4.3).

 - **cargo features**
-	- enable `stats` feature to let the extension log into godot console some times for how its processing the boids.
+	- enable `stats` feature to let the extension log into godot console timings for how long its processing the boids.

 ## todo